gobbyo/IoT/docs/tutorial-deployiothub.md

-# Deploy a Messaging Hub
+# Deploy an Azure IoT Hub

 1. Run the following script to connect to your Azure subscription.
 Replace `{your subscription ID}` with the identifier to your Azure subscription.